 - Vocational Rehabilitation

-Services are for people with physical, emotional, and mental disabilities help them find or return to work; includes physical restoration, living skills, counseling, communication skills, training and employment opportunities, and more.
+Services are for people with physical, emotional, and mental disabilities to help them find or return to work; living skills, individual living for visually impaired, counseling, communication skills, training and employment opportunities, and more.

 116 Childress Street, 37920